Telnet Pivoting through Meterpreter

 Use Telnet login Brute Force Attack

-An attacker always tries to make brute force attack for stealing credential for unauthorized access.
+An attacker always tries to make a brute force attack for stealing credential for unauthorized access.

 This module will test a telnet login on a range of machines and report successful logins.
 If you have loaded a database plugin and connected to a database this module will record successful logins and hosts so you can track your access.

-Now type following command to Brute force TELNET login:
+Now type the following command to Brute force TELNET login:

-Let’s count the number of victim sessions we have hold using following command:
+Let’s count the number of victim sessions we have hold using the following command:

-From given image you can observe there are two sessions 1st as meterpreter session of windows system and 2nd as command shell of telnet server.
+From the given image you can observe there are two sessions 1st as the meterpreter session of windows system and 2nd as command shell of the telnet server.

-Now attacker is command shell of server, let’s verify through network configuration.
+Now attacker is command shell of the server, let’s verify through network configuration.